AndrewAdams384/art-by-chlobee/content/basketball-hoop.md

 ---
 id: 1
-name: basketball hoop
+name: Basketball Hoop
-description: A ring and backboard for fun times!
+description: What the pros play with!
 price: 2600
 ---